Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Forts and CastlesIndustry & CommerceWar of 1812War, US CivilWar, US RevolutionaryWaterways & Vessels.
 A significant historical year for this entry is 1775.

 Location.
 36° 51.614′ N, 76° 18.512′ W. Marker is in Norfolk, Virginia.
 It is in Fort Norfolk.
-Marker can be reached from the intersection of Riverview Avenue and Southampton Avenue, on the left when traveling west.
+It can be reached from the intersection of Riverview Avenue and Southampton Avenue, on the left when traveling west.
 Located in Plum Point Park.
 Touch for map.
 Marker is at or near this postal address: 301 Riverview Avenue, Norfolk VA 23510, United States of America.
 Touch for directions.

 Historical Points of Interest Marker image.
 Click for full size.

-Photographed By Brandon D Cross, June 8, 2022
+Photographed by Brandon D Cross, June 8, 2022

 2. Historical Points of Interest Marker